 Implementation of multiple layers of COVID-19 risk mitigation by Early Care and Education (ECE) sites is essential to best protect staff, children and their families, and to prevent outbreaks and interruptions in service.
-These layers of risk mitigation include full vaccination (with booster dose, if eligible), continuing to mask indoors regardless of vaccination status, testing, physical distancing, screening and responding to cases of COVID-19, maximizing ventilation, practicing good hand hygiene, and cleaning and disinfecting.
+These layers of risk mitigation include up to date vaccination (with booster dose, if eligible), continuing to mask indoors regardless of vaccination status, testing, physical distancing, screening and responding to cases of COVID-19, maximizing ventilation, practicing good hand hygiene, and cleaning and disinfecting.
 An Exposure Management Plan is provided to assist ECE sites in understanding the requirements for reporting and managing COVID-19 cases.
 Reference US Centers for Disease Control and Prevention (CDC) guidance for Early Care and Education/Child Care Programs.

 ECE providers must comply with applicable Cal/OSHA COVID-19 Prevention Emergency Temporary Standards (ETS), CDSS Community Care Licensing Division regulations, and any Pasadena Public Health Department orders if they are stricter.

 ECE providers should have a written plan for when a child or staff member has been exposed to someone with COVID-19, has symptoms of COVID-19, or tests positive for COVID-19.
 It is recommended that providers develop a written communication plan with parents, guardians, and caregivers to share information and guidelines in their preferred language.
 For resources, visit https://www.cityofpasadena.net/covid-19/#info-for-schools.